nicknagi/SAWCAP-Scalability/README.md

 --uniqueid is the identifier/name of the cluster you want

+--workload_scale (optional) - default is large. is the setting for hibench.scale.profile  in hibench.conf

+--start_data_collection (optional) - start the data collection script after cluster spinup

 > Note: uniqueid is an optional parameter, if you do not specify it it uses the current time as the id

 ### Teardown A Cluster